Last Updated on –

 Bottom line is, Bazaars are pretty popular.
 If you have stuff you want to dispose of or simply interested in some weekend buy and sell, simply register and set up shop.
 Or you can organize it yourself!

-If you’re the type of person who finds joy in planning and running events, perhaps organizing seminars can be your thing.
+If you’re the type of person who finds joy in planning and running events, perhaps organizing seminars or webinars can be your thing.
 You’ll manage everything: From inviting speakers, discussing fees, marketing, location and logistics, equipment, attendees, and more.
 Basically everything from start to finish.

 I can’t remember the number of times I watched the “Panlasang Pinoy” channel in YouTube.
 It’s a lifesaver for those rare moments when my wife asks me to cook at home.